Five Reasons To Join (or Start) a Community Garden

 Along with a monetary budget, think about the amount of time you can give to your garden.
 Do you only have a few minutes a day?
 Maybe an hour?
 You’ll want to evaluate your time versus the size of your garden so it stays a benefit and doesn’t turn into a burden.

-Design and plan
+Design and plan your community garden as a team.

 How do you want your garden to function?
 Will each gardener have their own space?
 Will you all contribute to the same garden?
 How will tools get there, and where will they be stored?
 If you talk through these questions with your neighbors, they probably have ideas and resources that can help.
 Design your community garden together, so everyone is contributing in some way.
 Others are more likely to participate and continually show up to help if they feel a sense of ownership.

-Better Community, Better You
+Better Community, Better You!

 If you decide to join or start a community garden, you are embarking on a great adventure.
 In the end, the friendships you’ll make and the harvest on your table will bring you joy.
 And your mind and body will certainly thank you for it!